Catholic Schoolhouse Tour 2: Week 20

 Science

-- This week’s science is the explanation of LENSES for glasses, cameras, telescopes and magnifying glasses.
-Take a close look at each of these every day lenses and talk about how they improve our lives, or help us understand the world around us.
+- This week’s science is the explanation of LENSES for glasses, cameras, telescopes, and magnifying glasses.
+Take a close look at each of these everyday lenses and talk about how they improve our lives, or help us understand the world around us.
 If you have a microscope at home, that’s another great example!

 - Often we teach about reflecting light at the same time as we teach about bending light.
 Talk about mirrors this week, and how they reflect light.
 Have some fun with a small LED flashlight in a dark room.
 Shine the flashlight on the mirror and see where on the wall it reflects.
 Try it from several different angles!